dc25/docker_try-reflex/README.md

 The first time you run (as shown above) the try-reflex script will take a while to complete ( perhaps an hour or so ).
 Use "docker commit" so that this work does not have to be repeated:

     docker commit <containerName> try-reflex

+This has already been done for the published image so if you start from there, this step is not necessary.

 # tmux